So, you’re building a website? You have your domain name from Godaddy, Namecheap, or Enom. You have your website idea. Now what?

-By the way, themes from ThriveThemes have been claimed to boost conversions and are ideal for digital marketers.
+I also like themes from ThriveThemes they have been claimed to boost conversions and are ideal for digital marketers.

 ThriveThemes have a customer support forum and a knowledge base, which makes it easier for you to customize your theme without hiring anyone.

 I also like themes from StudioPress, since they look more professional

 However, StudioPress themes are a bit expensive.
 They cost around $100 or more for the theme and a framework.

 I haven’t tried any yet, but I’m always tempted to!

 You can get nice looking free themes from MyThemeShop.
 I bought premium themes from these guys before I switched to ThriveThemes and GeneratePress.